ChrisDuffley/stationPlaylist/addonuserguide.md

 These settings will be saved across sessions.

+#### Archiver encoder stream(s)

+Sometimes it is helpful to archive a show's recording using encoders.
+To designate an encoder as an archiver encoder, configure the encoder settings as follows:

+* Stream label: it should be memorable that allows you to identify it as an archiver encoder.
+* Focus to Studio when connected: no
+* Play first track when connected: no
+* Monitor connection status in the background: no
+* Play connection tone: no
+* Announce connection status until connected: no

 ## Frequently asked questions

 Here is a list of frequently asked questions when using NVDA with SPL suite of applications: